oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

 ## Install Additional Features

-Oracle GraalVM provides more technologies such as the Javascript runtime, Java on Truffle, etc., each of which can be installed as an add-on.
+Oracle GraalVM provides more technologies such as the Javascript runtime and Java on Truffle, each of which can be installed separately.

 1. Check what additional features are available for your current Oracle GraalVM installation: